NevenNabil/Alx_GP_EventPulse/README.md

 - Asmaa Elmallah.

 Description of the Project:
-RentUp is a frontend-only web application designed to revolutionize the way users search for and explore real estate properties.
-With a modern and intuitive interface, RentUp provides users with a seamless experience to browse properties, view details, and contact with agents, all without the need for a backend infrastructure.
+EventPulse is a frontend-only web application designed to create and publish events with details such as title, date, time, location, description, and category.
+Also, to transform the way users search for and explore events.

 Learning Objectives:
 - Gain proficiency in frontend web development using HTML, CSS, JavaScript, and React.